Credit Points: 20

-This is a core unit out of a total of 12 units in the Master of Networking (MNet) and Master of Engineering (Telecommunications) (MEng(Tel)).
-This unit addresses the MNet and MEng(Tel) course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in computer networks and applying critical skills in networking equipment such as routers, switches and servers.
-For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking, http://www.mit.edu.au/study-with-us/programs/master-engineering-telecommunications.
+This is a core unit out of a total of 6 units in the Graduate Diploma of Networking (GDNet) and 12 units in Master of Networking (MNet) / Master of Engineering (Telecommunications) (MEng(Tel)).
+This unit addresses the MNet and MEng(Tel) course learning outcomes and complements other courses in a related field by developing students’ knowledge ICT project management.
+For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking, http://www.mit.edu.au/study-with-us/programs/master-engineering-telecommunications and http://www.mit.edu.au/study-with-us/programs/graduate-diploma-networking.
+This unit is part of the AQF Level 8 (GDNet) and level 9 (MNet and MEng (Tel)) courses.

 This unit provides students with the knowledge and skills to effectively manage networking projects.
-It covers professional practice for networking, security, and system administration in the context of networking projects.
+It covers professional practice in the context of networking projects.
 The unit employs case studies and follows projects from conception through to completion.
 It covers the key knowledge areas identified by the project management body of knowledge (PMBOK) developed by the Project Management Institute.

 This unit will cover the following topics: